-Associate Professors Daniell (Head) and Sheldon
+Associate Professors Daniell (Head), Sheldon, and Witkosky (Director, Master of Liberal Arts Program)

 6400.
 Studies in International Studies (3).
 Pr., completion or concurrent enrollment in MLAS 6010 or MLAS 6020 when offered.

 Period or topic courses in international studies, the exact emphasis to be specified at each course offering.
 (Same as MLAS 6400.)